-Cyrus Jones Goes Off On ‘Fair-Weather Fans’: ‘They’re Not Bill Belichick’
+Cyrus Jones Rips Into ‘Fair-Weather Fans’: ‘They’re Not Bill Belichick’

 Jones’ second NFL preseason has not been without its bumps — most notably the 97-yard touchdown pass he allowed in New England’s first exhibition game — but his play in the return game has improved immensely.
 He’s displayed far better ball security and decision-making, and he showcased his athleticism on two impressive punt returns Saturday against the Houston Texans.

-That steadiness on special teams has greatly improved his chances of securing a roster spot, though he still is not a lock.
+That steadiness on special teams has greatly improved Jones’ chances of securing a roster spot, though he still is not a lock.
 Others vying for the Patriots’ fifth cornerback spot include Justin Coleman, Kenny Moore and D.J.
 Killings.

 “I just try to not get too high on it and not get too low with anything,” Jones said.
 “I just try to keep an even keel, take the positives from the game and take the things you did negatively and try to correct those for the next week.
 I think you can do that with anything.
 It’s just like any game or any practice.
 It’s a building block for the next step, and that’s what I’m trying to do.”